What PMs Need To Know About Compliance Reporting Requirements

 There are even specific Governance, Risk & Compliance (GRC) software options you can use to keep organized – the Digital Project Manager has a good rundown of the best ones.
 Tools like these ensure that any necessary information is easily accessible and can be quickly referenced during compliance reporting, audits, or reviews.

-Schedule Regular Compliance Audits and Reviews
+Schedule Regular Compliance Reporting Audits and Reviews

-Just as you’d test a feature or product before you ship it, you should be regularly testing your compliance.
 Periodic internal audits and reviews can help you assess if you’re in compliance with regulations and standards.
 Regular audits help identify and address compliance issues early, making sure you’re always sticking to relevant regulations and have prepared the project for external audits or compliance reporting.

 A sub-tip that goes with those regular compliance reviews: set up review checklists and audit procedures so that you know you’re covering everything during these internal reviews.

-Hold Continuous Training and Education
+Hold Continuous Training and Education on Compliance Reporting Requirements

 We said this earlier, but it’s important to reiterate it: if your team doesn’t know compliance requirements they can’t adhere to them.
 Basically, well-trained team members are more likely to follow compliance protocols correctly.
 That cuts back on the risk of non-compliance and ensures that the team is ready for compliance reporting.